-Q1. 'it?
-Why was the book stolen in the first place, by whom, and how did they get their hands on they If someone did break into Mrs. Browning's hotel room, how did they do it and how did know when it would be safe to do so?
-If it was an inside job, then who was the inside on?
-Or was the book never actually stolen? will Who has it now?
+- - - ey If someone did break into Mrs. Browning's hotel room, how did they do it and how d know when it would be safe to do so?
+If it was an inside job, then who was the insi on?
+Or was the book never actually stolen?
+11 1 Who has it now?
 Where is it?
 How do you know?
-If we assume Mrs. Browning's Book never be recovered, and no one will ever confess, how might you go about proving who oved it from the hotel room?
+If we assume Mrs. Browning's Bonever be recovered, and no one will ever confess, how might you go about proving word it from the hotel room? wı lat What about the train station attack and the murder near the park.
+The cops are breathing my neck, wanting to know what our case has to do with them.
+How do the knife attacted to the case we're investigating?
+Can you provide the police with the killer's full narecurrent location?

-Q4.
-What about the train station attack and the murder near the park.
-The cops are breathing down my neck, wanting to know what our case has to do with them.
-How do the knife attacks relate to the case we're investigating?
-Can you provide the police with the killer's full name and current location?
-Q5.
-What about the theft of Mrs. Browning's jewelry?
-Do we know who took it, and why, and where it is?
-And most importantly, what's your evidence?
-Secondary Questions: Q6.
-Who is Gorski?
+at the theft of Mrs. Browning's jewelry?
+Do we know who took it, and why, and most importantly, what's your evidence? condary Q estions: econdary Q estions: 6.
+Who is ( estions: orski?
 What's his role in all this?
-Is he working alone, and if not, who else is involved?
-Q7.
-And what about the book that was delivered on Tuesday - Mrs. Browning doesn't seem to want it.
-Is it real?
+Is he working alone, and if not, who els 6.
+Who is ( 6.
+Who is Ovolved?
+7. And what borski?
+What's his role in all this?
+Is he working alone, and if not, who els 6.
+Who is Ovolved?
+7. And what ant it.
+Is it re borski?
+What's his role in all this?
+Is he working alone, and if not, who els